wasabi39/kaiserreich-nlp/README.md

 The analysis folder contains an academic in-depth analysis of the output *in German*.
 Below is a technical description of the project *in English*.
 The code folder contains the code and parts of the output of the code.

 The main focus of the project is the concept of *Mitteleuropa* - a historical term referring to Germany and its neighbouring countries.
-Other terms like *Deutschland* and *Europa* were also analysed as part of the project as well.
+Other terms like *Deutschland* and *Europa* were analysed as part of the project as well.
 However, to really dive deep into the concept of *Mitteleuropa*, the sentiment analysis of this term was combined with topic modelling - a technique for determining what themes are commonly discussed in sentences containing *Mitteleuropa*.

 ## Technical overview
 The school books are available at https://ddc.dwds.de/dstar/gei_digital/.
 If we want to research a term (e.g. *Mitteleuropa*), we download a .tsv file from the website containing all sentences with the term.